 University of Florida – Broward Hall, Buckman Hall, Cypress Hall, East Hall, Fletcher Hall, Graham Hall, Hume Hall, Infinity Hall, Jennings Hall, Mallory Hall, Murphree Hall, North Hall, Rawlings Hall, Reid Hall, Riker Hall, Simpson Hall, Sledd Hall, Springs Complex, Thomas Hall, Tolbert Hall, Trusler Hall, Weaver Hall, Yulee Hall

 University of North Florida – Osprey Cove, Osprey Crossings, Osprey Fountains, Osprey Hall, Osprey Landing, Osprey Village

-University of South Florida – Beacon, Beta Hall, Castor Hall, Cypress Hall, Iota Hall, Juniper Hall, Kappa Hall, Kosove Apartments, Lambda Hall, Magnolia Apartments, Maple Hall, Mu Hall, Poplar Hall, Summit Hall, Theta Hall
+University of South Florida – Beacon Hall, Beta Hall, Castor Hall, Cypress Hall, Endeavor Hall, Horizon Hall, Juniper Hall, Kosove Apartments, Magnolia Apartments, Maple Hall, Poplar Hall, Summit Hall

 University of South Florida St. Petersburg – Residence Hall One, University Student Center